saytamkenorh/turtlico/doc/reference_doc.rst

 Speed
 =====

-Set the speed of the turtle to a value in range 0..10.
+Set the speed of the turtle to an integer value (float values are rounded) in range 0..10.
 Zero represents the fastest speed (no animations).
 Otherwise greater number means faster speed.
 If input is smaller than 0.5 or greater than 10 the speed is set to zero.